Interactions of pre- and postselected quantum particles: Pure and mixed weak values

-This tells us that $ ({\mathbf{P}_A^{\rm i}})_w=1 $ in case (i) has a limited meaning.
+This tells us that $ ({\mathbf{P}_A^{\rm iii}})_w=1 $ in case (iii) has a limited meaning.
 It is very different from the particle actually being in the arm $A$.

-The limitation of case (i) looks even more significant with respect to arm $B$. $ ({\mathbf{P}_B^{\rm i}})_w=0 $ suggests that the particle is not present in $B$, but an infinitesimal measurement coupling in it causes a change in the pointer comparable to the change in the pointer in the arm $A$.
+The limitation of case (iii) looks even more significant with respect to arm $B$.
+As it has to be the case due to the additivity of weak values and presence of only single particle inside the interferometer, $ (\mathbf{P}_B^{~\rm iii} )_w =0$.
+This suggests that the particle is not present in $B$, but an infinitesimal measurement coupling in it leads to a change in the pointer comparable to the change in the pointer in the arm $A$.
 Indeed, the coupling in arm $B$ leads to the pointer described by a mixed state

-Although $\langle q \rangle_{\rm i}=0$, the state of the pointer differs significantly from the state of the undisturbed pointer and the Bures angle between them is
+Although $\langle q \rangle_{\rm iii}=0$, the state of the pointer differs significantly from the state of the undisturbed pointer and the Bures angle between them is

-Another disadvantage of case (i) is that an important theorem \cite{AV91} connecting weak and strong values does not hold.
+Another disadvantage of case (iii) is that an important theorem \cite{AV91} connecting weak and strong values does not hold.
 For dichotomic variables, if a weak value equals an eigenvalue, a strong measurement will find this eigenvalue with certainty.
-This is trivially true in the reference eigenvalue case $ {\mathbf{P}_A}=1$.
-This is also true in case (ii), but not in case (i).
+This is trivially true in the reference eigenvalue case $ {\mathbf{P}_A}=1$, but not in case (iii).
 The probability of finding the particle in $A$ in a strong intermediate measurement is only $\frac{4}{5}$.

-In fact, the case of the pure weak value (ii) is very similar to the eigenstate case, since both components of the generalized two-state vector~(\ref{psi-phi-generalized}) have the eigenstate either in the preselection or postselection.
-Therefore, in case (ii) for a measurement coupling of \textit{any} strength, the final pointer state is exactly the same as in the eigenvalue case.
-In the next example, we consider a pure weak value which does not equal any eigenvalue, so the same cannot be true: a strong measurement will end up with the pointer showing one of the eigenvalues (or a statistical mixture of them according to some interpretational approaches).
-Still, we will show below that in the limit of weak coupling, the measuring device ends up in a definite state, as if it were coupled to a hypothetical system in an eigenstate numerically equal to the weak value.